-While there are many student loan refinancing lenders out there, I have been very impressed with SoFi.
+While many student loan refinancing lenders are out there, I have been very impressed with SoFi.

-SoFi, also known as Social Finance, is a finance company that really believes in saving you money.
-Not only do they do student loan refinancing, but they do personal loans, mortgage loans, life insurance and will even manage your stock portfolio.
+SoFi, also known as Social Finance, is a finance company that believes in saving you money.
+Not only do they do student loan refinancing, but they do personal loans, mortgage loans, and life insurance and they will even manage your stock portfolio.

-In regards to their student loan refinancing plans, they have the lowest rates I’ve seen in regards to variable rates, and they go above and beyond compared to some other lenders out there.
-For example, if you happen to lose your job, they will pause your loans for you for up until a year until you are back on your feet again.
+Regarding their student loan refinancing plans, they have the lowest rates I’ve seen regarding variable rates, and they go above and beyond compared to some other lenders out there.
+For example, if you lose your job, they will pause your loans for you for up until a year until you are back on your feet again.

 And they have career and wealth advisors you can chat with on the phone to help you better finances.
 Mind you; these advisors do not cost you anything extra.
 The wealth advisors are available to anyone using their loans!

-All-in-all SoFi gave me the warm and fuzzies just because they show they care about the customers and are offering a much-needed service to millennials who are drowning in student loan debt!
-There are no origination fees, or prepayment penalties and they have a goal in mind to save you as much money as possible!
+All-in-all, SoFi gave me the warm and fuzzies because they show they care about the customers and offer a much-needed service to millennials drowning in student loan debt!
+There are no origination fees or prepayment penalties, and they aim to save you as much money as possible!
 You can check your personalized rates online in just 2 minutes by going to the link below.

 Student loan refinancing is not an option for everyone, but it can be an option for many that could save you a lot of money.
-It is worth doing a little research since you have the potential to be saving $200+ a month!
+It is worth doing a little research since you can save $200+ a month!
 Has anyone here ever refinanced a loan before?
 Let us know about your experience in the comments.

 Refinancing 101: Should You Refinance Your Student Loans?